-At the end of last year PM Turnbull introduced a package of new laws aimed at targeting espionage and foreign interference in Australia’s political system.
-This bill is being debated presently.
+At the end of last year, PM Turnbull introduced a package of new laws aimed at targeting espionage and foreign interference in Australia’s political system.
+This bill is in debate presently.

 New Criminal Offences